Moderna says its vaccine for ages under 6 will be ready for U.S. review in June

 Register now for FREE unlimited access to Reuters.com

-WASHINGTON, May 1 (Reuters) - Moderna Inc's (MRNA.O) chief medical officer said on Sunday the company's vaccine for children under 6 years old will be ready for review by a Food and Drug Administration panel when it meets in June.
+WASHINGTON (Reuters) - Moderna Inc's chief medical officer said on Sunday the company's vaccine for children under 6 years old will be ready for review by a Food and Drug Administration panel when it meets in June.

 An advisory panel of experts to the U.S. drug regulator will meet in June to review the request.